Skip to main content

 c) Choose the order details

-• Limit Order: It is set by default on IBKR.
-So you can set a specific price at which you are willing to buy the ETF.
-The trade will only be executed if the market price reaches or falls below your specified limit price.
+• Limit order: set by default on IBKR.
+You specify the maximum price you’re willing to pay; the trade only executes if the market reaches or falls below your limit.
+Useful when you want price control rather than speed.

 d) Place the order